 You can reduce your chances of contracting or spreading COVID-19 by following some simple precautions:

-- Regularly and thoroughly wash your hands with soap and water including before and after eating and after going to the toilet.
-See below for more information on safe hand washing.
+- Regularly and thoroughly wash your hands with soap and water including before and after food preparation, before eating and after going to the toilet.
+See safe hand washing below.

-- Carry an alcohol-based hand sanitizer when you are out of the home and clean your hands regularly.
+- Carry an alcohol-based hand sanitizer (at least 60% alcohol) when you are out of the home and use it to clean your hands regularly.

-- Increase the amount of fresh air by opening windows.
+- Increase the amount of fresh air inside by opening windows.